GaneshDola-Dev/Von_der_Pol_Oscillator/README.md

 - `vdpODE.m`, `plotVectorField.m`, etc. – Modular helper functions

 ## 🚀 How to Run
 Open MATLAB and run `main.m`.
-Ensure all helper functions are in the same folder.
+All the helper functions are in the same folder.

 ## 📌 Future Work
 - Extend to chaotic systems (e.g., Duffing oscillator)